J. Alton Hosch Professor of Law

 Health Care Liability and Regulation

-Tom Eaton joined the University of Georgia School of Law faculty in 1979 and teaches torts, constitutional litigation, health care regulation and workers' compensation.
-In 1993, he was named a J. Alton Hosch Professor of Law.
+Tom Eaton joined the Georgia Law faculty in 1979 and was named a J. Alton Hosch Professor in 1993.
+He teaches in the areas of torts, constitutional litigation, health care regulation and workers' compensation.

 In the spring of 2003, Eaton became the first law professor to be presented with a UGA Creative Research Medal.
 This honor was awarded for his systematic and in-depth study of tort litigation with fellow UGA professor Susette Talarico.
 That same year, he was also presented with the Student Bar Association Faculty Book Award for Excellence in Teaching.
 In 2004, he was selected by the graduating class to be an honorary class marshal at commencement.